1deg/resource-server-api-docs/docs/requests.md

 ## Base URL

-All calls are made to the base URL, along with the specific provider path:
+All calls are made to the base URL, along with the specific resource path:

     https://xxxxx.xxxx.org/v1/